wyixin/edx-platform/docs/en_us/course_authors/source/a_b_tests.rst

 .. image:: Images/a-b-test-lms-group-2.png
  :alt: Image of a unit page with Group 2 selected

+.. _The Studio Outline View of A/B Tests:

 ********************************************
 The Studio Outline View of A/B Tests